![]() |

 Conclusion

-Tales of Norse Mythology remain powerful because they combine adventure with deep human questions.
-Odin searches for wisdom.
+Tales of Norse Mythology remain powerful because they combine adventure with deep questions about wisdom, sacrifice, fate and mortality.

-These myths are more than old stories from Northern Europe.
-They are living roots of world literature because they show that courage, memory and meaning can survive even after destruction.
+More than old stories from Northern Europe, they are living roots of world literature that show how courage, memory and meaning can survive even in the face of destruction.

 Frequently Asked Questions (FAQ)